cmbant/getdist/docs/source/gui.rst

 (note that PySide2 is currently not included in the default Anaconda packages).

 Once PySide is set up, (re)install getdist and you should then be able to use the getdist-gui script on your path.
-On a Mac the installation will also make a GetDist GUI Mac app, which you cna find using Spotlight.
+On a Mac the installation will also make a GetDist GUI Mac app, which you can find using Spotlight.

 To install binary backages on Linux-like systems install packages *py-matplotlib, py-scipy, py-pyside, texlive-latex-extra, texlive-fonts-recommended, dvipng*.